plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 Plausible Analytics filters out the bots and we don't use any type of data sampling at all so all the stats in your dashboard show 100% accurate data of what happens on your site.
 No data sampling means that you can make your decisions based on 100% accurate real-world stats.

-## Cloudflare Analytics limits you to one website only
+## Cloudflare limits you to one website only

 You can only add one domain name or one website to your Cloudflare Analytics account.
 They have announced that they plan to "add support for multiple analytics properties per account" but this is not currently the case.

 Plausible Analytics doesn't have any limits on the number of websites you can add to your account.
 Add as many websites as you want and get access to all of them from the same account.

-## Cloudflare Analytics limits you to 15 items on any report
+## Cloudflare limits you to 15 items on any report

 You can only see the top 15 of your pages, referral sources, countries and so on in your Cloudflare Analytics dashboard.
 Full lists are not available which makes it difficult to work with larger data sets or sites with a higher number of visitors.